Class Descriptions

 Weave this small cathead from paper, which you will paint and cut yourself, choosing your own colors and style.

-Class #26 – The Berkeley Basket
+Class #26 – The Berkeley Basket – SOLD OUT

 The Berkeley Basket is woven on a 7×11 inch wooden base, and techniques include twill (start& stop), triple twining, and a Running Stitch lashing.